Multidisciplinary Design Optimization Approach to Integrated Space Mission Planning and Spacecraft Design: Introduction

 The remainder of this paper proceeds as follows.
 In Section \ref{Problem Definition}, the problem definition of the integrated space mission planning and spacecraft design as an all-in-one optimization problem formulation is described.
 Section \ref{OurALC} illustrates the solution procedure for the proposed problem based on the decomposition-based method.
-Section \ref{CaseStudy} introduces a case study of human lunar exploration missions and compares the computational efficiency of the proposed method and existing method.
+Section \ref{CaseStudy} introduces a case study of human lunar exploration missions and compares the computational efficiency of the proposed method against the state-of-the-art method.
 Finally, Section \ref{conclusion} states the conclusion.